provablyprivate/documents/reports/week18.md

 Documented, read the oppositions report and wrote my individual opposition text.

 * #### Robert
+I took part in hosting our project exhibition.
+I studied the final report we had been assigned to oppose, and wrote my individual opposition.
+I created a graphics application that shows a visual representation of our simulation, to use in the final presentation.

 * #### Adi
 Attended meetings, wrote "opposition report" and attended the exhibition.